Whatnot

 Company Description

-Whatnot is a livestream shopping marketplace that operates as the largest platform of its kind in the United States, United Kingdom, and Europe.
-The company facilitates real-time connections between buyers and sellers across more than 250 categories, including collectibles, fashion, electronics, and comics.
-Founded in 2019 by Grant LaFontaine and Logan Head, the platform initially focused on collectibles like Funko Pops and sneakers.
-LaFontaine previously co-founded the product recommendation startup Kit, which was acquired by Patreon, while Head was a product manager at the sneaker marketplace GOAT.
-Since its inception, Whatnot has expanded its category offerings and geographic reach, with hubs in the US, UK, Ireland, Poland, and Germany.
+Whatnot is a livestream shopping platform that operates as the largest of its kind in the United States, United Kingdom, and Europe.
+The company facilitates real-time connections between buyers and sellers across more than 250 categories, including fashion, electronics, sports cards, and jewelry.
+Founded in 2019 by Grant LaFontaine and Logan Head, the platform initially centered on collectibles like Funko Pops and sneakers, with an emphasis on verifying items to ensure authenticity.
+Since its inception, the company has expanded its product categories and geographic footprint, operating with a remote co-located model with hubs in the US, Ireland, Poland, Germany, and the UK.

 - Andreessen Horowitz